EmbedJournal/embedjournal/_posts/2016-11-09-custom-rfs-beaglebone-black.md

 Alright, we have seen the list of directories needed and their uses.
 So, are we going to create all these directories and its contents by hand?
 It would be an over kill, isn't it?

-For this scenario, we're going to use an utility called Busybox, which will make our life easier dYtm,
+For this scenario, we're going to use a utility called Busybox, which will make our life easier.

 **Busybox Cross compilation**